 This page focuses on human rights reports and trusted journalism.

 It is common for information relevant to your case to be found in ‘interest-group’ media sources, such as a political opposition newspaper or a report by a community group affected by the issue.
 These sources are often not considered as independent and reliable by the courts, because they are ‘on your side’.

-Even if you use these less objective sources to first find the information, uou should try and find the same information in more mainstream media, for example newspapers with good world/foreign reporting such as The Guardian, Independent, or New York Times (or even better in a human rights report).
+Even if you use these less objective sources to first find the information, you should try and find the same information in more mainstream media, for example newspapers with good world/foreign reporting such as The Guardian, Independent, or New York Times, or in a human rights report.

 What to do with the information